 Axe-throwing!
 While none of us had ever done it before, Margaret was a natural.
 I thought there was no way we’d use up our entire hour on the lane, but we stayed the entire time and duked it out in several darts-type games.
 Margie won them all.

 I highly recommend axe-throwing at Go Ape for adults with older children.
-It’s such a fun way to get outdoors in a game of friendly competition!
+It’s such a fun way to get outdoors in Memphis and tack on a game of friendly competition!
 I had kind of turned up my nose at the thought of axe-throwing in the past, but I’m fully willing to admit when I was wrong, and this is one of those times.
 I’m a new convert and hope to challenge SVV to a duel soon!

 How to drink and dine in Memphis

-I highly advise picnicking outdoors on a balmy Southern evening at the one-acre River Garden very close to Tom Lee Park, as it has tables and chairs where you can dine as you watch the Hernando De Soto Bridge light up over the Mississippi.
+I highly advise picnicking outdoors in Memphis on a balmy Southern evening at the one-acre River Garden very close to Tom Lee Park, as it has tables and chairs where you can dine as you watch the Hernando De Soto Bridge light up over the Mississippi.
 Mighty Lights runs every half hour each night from sundown till 10:30pm.
 Just don’t forget your bug spray!

 It is a massive, minimalistic space that just begs for sharing a couple brews with friends, and if you get a chance for a backstage tour of the brewing equipment once the brewery is fully open again, take it.
 The equipment itself is a work of art, as are the specially designed cans for each individual brew.